pganssle-talks/2025-pycon-us-programming-for-yourself/0000/02/09/chord-trainer.md

 <div class="centered-container">
 <img src="images/screenshots/chord-trainer-video-00.png"
      class="screenshot splash fragment nospace-fragment disappearing-fragment fade-out"
-     data-fragment-index="0">
+     alt="Paul and his son (a boy of around 5) at a table with a microphone and the chord trainer overlaid in the bottom left corner.
+THey are both wearing shirts with a space pattern and taco-cats (cats sticking out of tacos).
+The boy is also wearing headphones with cat ears.
+The application shows 12/12 (100%)" data-fragment-index="0">
 <img src="images/pictures/conference-photo.jpg"
-     class="splash fragment nospace-fragment disappearing-fragment fade-in"
+     alt="Paul (a man with brown hair and a beard in his late 30s) and his son.
+They are wearing conference lanyards and are standing in front of a projector that says ´Welcome Nerds!
+March 8-9, 2024, new england regional developers.
+UMass Amherst Campus Center" class="splash fragment nospace-fragment disappearing-fragment fade-in"
      data-fragment-index="0" style="border: 2px solid black;">
 </div>